Courts

 The Executive Office provides planning, policy and communications support to the Nova Scotia Judiciary, with a particular focus on the priorities of the Council of Nova Scotia Chiefs.
 The office is independent from government and unique in that it is the only one of its kind in the country that supports all judges in all levels of Court in the province.

-The Executive Office includes the Director of Operations, the Communications Director, the Publication Manager, the Manager of Judicial IT Security, the Office Coordinator, the Judges' Librarian, and three Judicial Researchers.
+The Executive Office includes the Director of Operations, the Communications Director, the Publication Manager, the Manager of Judicial IT Security, the Office Manager, the Judges' Librarian, and three Judicial Researchers.
 The office also oversees the law clerks program for the Court of Appeal and the Supreme Court.

 MORE